Luc Jouret: First marriage and association with Di Mambro

 At the time he met Di Mambro, Jouret was having marital and personal problems.
 Pertué and Jouret had only recently gotten married, but they continually argued; Jouret aggravated Pertué's anorexic tendencies by policing her diet making sure she was vegetarian.
-About this time Pertué told Jouret that was pregnant, to his elation.
+About this time Pertué told Jouret that she was pregnant, to his elation.
 Jouret was extremely excited to be a father, and also saw fatherhood from an esoteric angle.
 Their son, Sébastien Jouret, was born in 1981.
 Sébastien was born with a serious congenital heart defect, and was taken to the intensive care unit at the Brussels University Hospital.
 He died four days later.
 Sébastien's funeral was conducted secretly with no one else invited; Jouret left highly specific requirements for the gravestone.
 A tornado later destroyed the cemetery his son was buried in, and the grave of Jouret's son was the only marker left standing, while heavier markers were swept away.
 Di Mambro told Jouret that this experience was sent to him from higher powers so that he could understand his mission on earth in the cemetery.
 He later expressed to his friends that he was reassured by the fact that his son had died "pure"; he told another that he was relieved his son was dead because had he lived his life would have been limited due to the defect.
 Jouret became depressed following the death of his son, and Pertué would not recover; she abandoned her life plans, refused to eat and also began to believe that the child was not actually Jouret's and was conceived without sexual intercourse.